dparo/pyflask-htmx-proc-viewer/README.md

 In SSR, This can be fixed by using the modern [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) exposed from browsers, to animate/fade elements when transitioning from a page to another.

+For a hands down proof of concept, see this [example website](https://astro-records.pages.dev/album/2177412), written in [ASTRO](https://astro.build/) that uses SSR and the View Transition API.

 ## Preview

 ![image](https://github.com/dparo/pyflask-htmx-proc-viewer/assets/30259883/a841d461-6586-4f2b-97b1-0edb86deb4c5)